SONGDONGYUAN1994/ClusterDE/README.md

 devtools::install_github("SONGDONGYUAN1994/ClusterDE")
 ```

 Please note that ClusterDE is actually a wrapper of ClusterDE.
 Therefore, you can also directly use scDesign3 to generate the synthetic null data.
-To better understand **ClusterDE**, you can check out our manuscript on Nature Biotechnology:
+To better understand **scDesign3**, you can check out our manuscript on Nature Biotechnology:

 [Song, D., Wang, Q., Yan, G. et al. scDesign3 generates realistic in silico data for multimodal single-cell and spatial omics. <em>Nat Biotechnol</em> (2023).](https://www.nature.com/articles/s41587-023-01772-1)